boldingd/EclipsePhaseContent/TQZ-GC.md

 >
 > **Curé**: I would also prefer that we not start a solar-system-rending factional war 10 years after we watched Terran political battles *spiral into the Fall*.
 >
-> **Plasmage**: Would you prefer being eaten by whatever comes out of the Zone in five or ten years?
+> **Plasmage**: \>\@anarcat You might also be a little pissed about the League dragging its heels if you lived within yelling distanze of the Zone.
 >
+> \>\@Curé Would you prefer being eaten by whatever comes out of the Zone in five or ten years?
+>
 > **Curé**: You make a good point, that *would* be inconvenient.
-> Let's save the TITANs the trouble and just do ourselves in, then, mon tabarnak.
+> So let's save the TITANs the trouble and just do ourselves in, then, mon tabarnak.
 >
 > \[ This thread has been locked by \@Padre.
 Reason: "Let's not fight in front of the kids." \]